Teaching & Mentoring

 Approach

-Workshops are built around mental models engineers can use immediately: how Python executes code, how objects behave, how tests shape design, and where convenience starts to hide complexity.
+I focus on mental models engineers can keep using after the session: how Python executes code, how objects behave, how tests shape design, where APIs become hard to maintain, and which trade-offs are being made.